Brady, Tara. "Louise Brooks: ‘I was always late, but just too damn stunning for them to fire me’." Irish Times, June 2, 2018.

 Frumkes, Roy.
 "BEGGARS OF LIFE (KINO/Lorber)."
 Film in Review, August 9, 2017.

--- "The recently recorded score by the Mont Alto Motion Picture Orchestra is often lovely and rarely distracting, and there are two commentaries, one favoring Ms. Brooks (by the founding director of the Louise Brooks Society) and another by William Wellman Jr. for balance."
+-- -- review of Beggars of Life DVD release, "The recently recorded score by the Mont Alto Motion Picture Orchestra is often lovely and rarely distracting, and there are two commentaries, one favoring Ms. Brooks (by the founding director of the Louise Brooks Society) and another by William Wellman Jr. for balance."

 King, Susan.
 "The Eternal Louise Brooks."
 American Cinematheque blog, May 17, 2017.